SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/users-in-other-tenants.md

 The support user access feature enables Cumulocity IoT platform providers (Software AG in case of the public cloud instances or service providers with on-premise installations) to support their customers by accessing their users using a support user.
 A support user is a user in the Management tenant that has specific permissions, i.e. to access subtenant users in case of any issues.

-To use this feature, support user access must be configured and the required support users must be created in the Management tenant, see [Administration > Changing Settings > Configuration settings > Support user](/users-guide/administration/#config-support-users).
+To use this feature, support user access must be configured and the required support users must be created in the Management tenant, see [Administration > Platform configuration settings > Support user](/users-guide/administration/#config-support-users).

 > **Info:** On the Cumulocity IoT public cloud instances, the support user functionality can only be used by the [Software AG Global Support](/about-doc/contacting-support/) team for providing customer support.
 It is not available for Enterprise tenant customers to support their customers/subtenants.